AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 }
 ```

-### Repeat for the Permissions!
+### Exercise: Build the Create actions for Permissions!

-Exercise:

-Do the permissions create page, as we have done for the Roles.
-The permission's name, though, needs to be up to 128 characters.
+It is time for you to practice by making the pages and methods for the permissions create page, as we have done for the Roles.
+The permission's name, when validating the data, needs to be between 4 and to 128 characters, inclusive.

 ## Edit Roles & Permissions